sandipsahoo2k2/my/articles/engineering/ds/matrix_traversal.md

 * Create a method to check an invalid cell

 For every such problem :
-* We must use a visited set to track the visisted cells
+* We must use a visited set to track the visited cells

 Handle an invalid move :
 * We have to do use a modulo % on the direction to start when we hit the boundary